 The maximum credit is:

-- 50% of premiums paid for small business employers
+- 50% of employee health insurance premiums paid for small business employers

-- 35% of premiums paid for small tax-exempt employers
+- 35% of employee health insurance premiums paid for small tax-exempt employers

-The credit is available to eligible employers for two consecutive taxable years, and you can carry the credit back or forward to other tax years.
-If the amount of the health insurance premium payments is more than the total credit, you may be able to claim a business expense deduction for the premiums in excess of the credit.
-That’s both a credit and a deduction for employee premium payments.
+Unfortunately, a health care tax credit isn't something you can apply for time and time again.
+The credit is only available to eligible employers for two consecutive taxable years, and you can carry the credit back or forward to other tax years.
+If the amount of the health insurance premium payments are more than the total credit, you may be able to claim a business expense deduction for the premiums in excess of the credit.
+That means there's a credit and a deduction for employee healthcare premium costs.

 How do I claim the health care tax credit?

-If you think you’re eligible for the credit, you’ll first fill out Form 8941 to calculate your credit.
-Then, you’ll include the amount as part of the general business credit on your income tax return.
+If you think you're eligible for the credit, you'll first fill out Form 8941, Credit for Small Employer Health Insurance Premiums5, to calculate your credit.
+Then, you'll include the amount as part of the general business credit on your income tax return.

-If you’re a tax-exempt organization, you’ll include the amount on line 44f of the Form 990-T, Exempt Organization Business Income Tax Return.
-You must file the Form 990-T in order to claim the credit, even if you don't normally do so.
+If you're a tax-exempt organization, you'll need to include the amount on line 44f of Form 990-T, Exempt Organization Business Income Tax Return6.
+To claim the credit, you'll have to file Form 990-T, even if it's something you don't normally do.

-While many small business owners think that offering health benefits to their employees is unrealistic for their budget, the small business health care tax credit can make it possible.
-What’s more, offering a qualified small employer HRA (QSEHRA) can also help make contributing to your employee’s health benefits more affordable.
+Helping your employees with affordable health insurance coverage won't hurt your budget as much as you think.
+While many small business owners think offering health benefits to their eligible employees is an unrealistic expense, the small business health care tax credit can make it possible.
+What's more, offering a qualified small employer health reimbursement arrangement (QSEHRA) can also help make contributing to your employee's health benefits more affordable.